Jerry Cantrell: Reunion and new albums (2005–present)

-Solo career: Boggy Depot, Degradation Trip and Brighten (1996–present)
+Solo career: Boggy Depot, Degradation Trip, Brighten and I Want Blood (1996–present)

-Cantrell's career outside Alice in Chains has consisted of three solo albums, as well as many appearances with other musicians and on film soundtracks.
+Cantrell's career outside Alice in Chains has consisted of four solo albums, as well as many appearances with other musicians and on film soundtracks.
 His first solo material was the song "Leave Me Alone", released exclusively on The Cable Guy soundtrack in 1996, featuring Alice in Chains drummer Sean Kinney on drums and Cantrell on lead vocals, guitar and bass.
 It had a music video, which was included as a bonus feature on the 15th anniversary edition Blu-Ray of The Cable Guy in 2011, and the song reached No. 14 on Billboards Mainstream Rock Tracks.
 In the same year, Cantrell covered Willie Nelson's "I've Seen All This World I Care to See" for the album Twisted Willie: A Tribute to Willie Nelson.
 As the activity of Alice in Chains slowed and the band's future came into question, Cantrell reluctantly began work on his first full-length solo record.
 While video footage from Cantrell's official website claimed that he wanted to work solo for some time, his comments in Guitar World stated otherwise:

 Cantrell's debut solo album, Boggy Depot, was released on April 7, 1998, and published by Cantrell's Boggy Bottom Publishing company.
 The title comes from the ghost town of the same name in Oklahoma, which is the area that Cantrell's father grew up in.
 The album cover shows Cantrell covered in mud standing waist-deep in a branch of the Boggy River.
 Besides singing, Cantrell also played guitar, piano, clavinet, organ, and steel drums on the album.
 The tracks "Cut You In", "My Song" and "Dickeye" were released as singles to promote the album.
 Cantrell's father played the sheriff in the music video for "Cut You In".

-His touring band for the album included Alice in Chains bandmates Inez and Kinney, and Cantrell expressed hope to have a second album released by the following year.
 Cantrell opened for Metallica and Van Halen on their 1998 summer tour.
 The same year of Boggy Depot, Cantrell began writing a follow-up album.
 He also departed from Columbia Records during this time and had trouble finding a new label.
 Cantrell said of the writing experience: